 What is Zunda Mochi?

 Edamame, the main ingredient of zunda, is soybeans harvested while still immature.
-It is classified as a vegetable rather than a legume, and is a highly nutritious, combining the benefits of both vegetables and legumes.
-In Japan, it is often enjoyed boiled with salt or as a salad.
+In Japan, it is sometimes classified as a vegetable rather than a legume from a nutritional standpoint, as it offers the following nutrients, combining the benefits of both food groups:

 - Protein